Kailyn Lowry Writing New Book: ‘Teen Mom’ To Talk New Pregnancy And Divorce

 Of course, Lowry has written anything and everything about her life, and she’s written children’s books.
 But she hasn’t really written anything about having a third baby and she hasn’t talked about her divorce with Javi Marroquin in great detail.
 They have been trying to respect one another, but they have both lashed out at one another on Twitter, and things haven’t always been cordial.
 And while Marroquin may have plenty to say about Kailyn’s pregnancy decision, it sounds like she will be the one to tell her story.

-“Do you think you’ll write a 3rd book that talks about the feelings you experienced to decide to have one more “tiny human”?” another fan asked her, to which Kailyn Lowry replied, “I have already signed a contract for it!!!”
+“Do you think you’ll write a 3rd book that talks about the feelings you experienced to decide to have one more ‘tiny human’?” another fan asked her, to which Kailyn Lowry replied, “I have already signed a contract for it!!!”

 My snap back is gonna be so strong!
 I'll be #WaistTraining w/ @Colombianwaist after I have this baby! ????
 Yay I can't waist!
 This is the only waist trainer that gives me the extra support I need to enhance my body! ????
 Are you waist training yet?
 If not order yours now, you'll be so happy with the results! ???????? use code Kail for 25% OFF Thanks @Colombianwaist ????